 Hilton has integrated climate change and water-related issues into our business objectives for years through our continual focus on improving the environmental performance of our hotels and driving responsible travel and tourism across our industry.
-As a result of our efforts, we were proudly named to the Dow Jones Sustainability Index for the first time in 2017 and listed as the Most JUST company in our industry by JUST Capital and Forbes.
-We are serious about our role in helping the international community reach the UN Sustainable Development Goals (SDGs) through our global hotel operations and supply chain footprint.
-Our corporate responsibility strategy, Travel with Purpose, drives us to think and act in ways that will maximize our contributions to help meet these important global goals.
-In this spirit, we have united our 380,000 Team Members along with our owners, partners and communities in more than 100 countries around our strategy and shared goals.
+As a result of our efforts, we were proud to be named to the Dow Jones Sustainability Index for the first time starting in 2017, and named the DJSI Global Industry Leader in 2019.
+We are serious about our role in helping the international community reach the UN Sustainable Development Goals (SDGs) by taking action in our global hotel operations, local communities and supply chain.
+Our corporate responsibility program, Travel with Purpose, drives us to think and act in ways that will maximize our contributions to help meet these important global goals.
+In this spirit, we have united our nearly 425,000 Team Members along with our owners, partners and communities in more than 100 countries around our corporate responsibility strategy and shared goals.

-In 2018, we released our new Travel with Purpose long-term commitment to double our social impact and cut our environmental footprint in half by 2030.
+In 2018, we released our Travel with Purpose 2030 Goals to double our social impact and cut our environmental footprint in half.
 One of the key targets underpinning these goals is our new science-based targets (SBTs), demonstrating that we are committed to reducing our carbon emissions in line with the stipulations of the Paris Agreement.
 We believe that climate change is one of the biggest threats to business today, and we are proud to be the first major hotel company to have our SBTs approved by the Science Based Targets initiative (SBTi).
+As part of our 2030 Goals we have also committed to driving water stewardship across our value chain by achieving a 50% reduction in water use intensity and implementing at least 20 context-based water pilots by 2030.